Combine or amalgamate environmental authorities

 Apply for an amalgamated local government authority

-To apply for an amalgamated local government authority, complete the amalgamated project or local government authority - application to amalgamate 2 or more environmental authorities and submit it to the administering authority for all your EAs.
+To apply for an amalgamated local government authority, complete the application to amalgamate two or more environmental authorities into an amalgamated project or local government authority (ESR/2015/1735) (DOCX, 207KB) and submit it to the administering authority for all your EAs.
 If approved, your amalgamated EA will be issued to you containing all conditions from your previous EAs.

 Your annual fee will be a single fee equivalent to the highest EA fee you currently pay and you will have one annual reporting requirement.

 Your new anniversary day will be the same as the anniversary day of your previous EA that had the highest annual fee.
 However, if the highest annual fee is the same for 2 or more of your previous EAs, you must nominate the anniversary day for 1 of the EAs with the highest annual fee as the anniversary day for the amalgamated EA.
-If you wish to amend the anniversary day to a date other than this, you will need to lodge a separate application to change the anniversary day (ESR/2015/1732) (DOCX, 170KB) for the amalgamated EA.
+If you wish to amend the anniversary day to a date other than this, you will need to lodge a separate application to change the anniversary day of an environmental authority (ESR/2015/1732) (DOCX, 194KB) for the amalgamated EA.

 Conditions of the amalgamated environmental authority